Reducing and reviving

 If you want to share a common behavior between some or all of your models,

-you can use model composition to define common $reduce
+you can use model composition to define common $reduce and $revive

 methods.